 The Government made amendments to the Education (Pupil Registration) (England) Regulations 2006 which came into force on 1st September 2013.
 These state that Headteachers may not grant any leave of absence for holidays during the term time unless there are exceptional circumstances.

-Parents needing leave of absence for exceptional circumstances should complete a form at least two weeks before the anticipated start date.
+Parents needing leave of absence for exceptional circumstances should complete an official leave of absence form at least two weeks before the anticipated start date.
 The reason for the request should be given in detail.